f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     Commit complete.
     syscon-1-active(config-target-v2c-target)#

-This example below uses SNMP v3 and uses an SNMP user instead of a community string.
-First, ceate the SNMPv3 user that can then be used to setup a snmp-trap-receiver.
+This example below uses SNMPv3 and uses an SNMP user instead of a community string.
+First, create the SNMPv3 user that can then be used to setup a snmp-trap-receiver.

 .. code-block:: bash